Skip to content

 These are some of the terms you’ll likely hear during a tour of one of Danville’s distilleries, which produce Kentucky’s famous bourbon as well as another spirit native to a country south of the equator.

-For those who like brand-new experiences, keep Luca Mariano Distillery on your radar.
-Danville’s newest distillery is being developed on the east side of town on nearly 600 acres of property, where corn used to produce the bourbon will be grown in fields that surround the distillery and rick houses.
-The property is being designed with visitors in mind and will include distillery tours, a boutique hotel, a restaurant and other amenities that will provide memorable experiences for guests.
+For those who like brand-new experiences, Luca Mariano Distillery now offers one of Kentucky’s newest distillery tours, which began in the summer of 2025.
+Located on the east side of town on nearly 600 acres of property, the distillery is surrounded by the cornfields where they grow the primary ingredient used to produce their bourbon.
+The property is being developed with visitors in mind and, once fully completed, will include a boutique hotel, a restaurant and other amenities that will provide memorable experiences for guests.

 And now for that mysterious Brazilian spirit called cachaca.
 At Danville’s Blue Rook Distillery, you’ll find a copper still, but you won’t find any charred white oak barrels aging bourbon.
 Instead, their still produces cacacha, made from Brazilian sugar cane.